 Caroline Court, partner at law firm Davidson Chalmers in Edinburgh, was joined by two Lawscot Foundation students, Demi and Alisha, to launch this year’s BaubleFest campaign, which aims to raise vital funds to support law students from less advantaged backgrounds and drive fair and equal access to the legal profession.

-The Scottish charity set up by the Law Society of Scotland in 2016, which supports the next generation of solicitors, is currently helping fund 17 students through their law degree.
 For every donation made during BaubleFest (3 – 21 December), a bauble featuring the name of generous individuals or organisations will be added to the Law Society of Scotland’s Christmas tree.
 The star on the tree will be awarded to the individual, firm or organisation that takes the best #BaubleFest selfie and tweets it to @LawscotCharity.

 Demi, who is currently studying at the University of Edinburgh, is one of the inspiring individuals studying law today as a direct result of her own perseverance and talent.
 Despite very challenging circumstances she has achieved outstanding academic success.